clockworklabs/SpacetimeDB/docs/docs/Client SDK Languages/Python/index.md

 We can also register callbacks to run each time a reducer is invoked.
 We register these callbacks using the `register_on_<reducer>` method, which is automatically implemented for each reducer by `spacetime generate`.

-Each reducer callback takes three fixed arguments:
+Each reducer callback takes four fixed arguments:

 1. The `Identity` of the client who requested the reducer invocation.
+2. The `Address` of the client who requested the reducer invocation, or `None` for scheduled reducers.
-2. The `Status` of the reducer run, one of `committed`, `failed` or `outofenergy`.
+3. The `Status` of the reducer run, one of `committed`, `failed` or `outofenergy`.
-3. The `Message` returned by the reducer in error cases, or `None` if the reducer succeeded.
+4. The `Message` returned by the reducer in error cases, or `None` if the reducer succeeded.

 It also takes a variable number of arguments which match the calling arguments of the reducer.